RepoCodice2026/inferential-tension-penalized-regression/README.md

 This repository contains the complete R implementation of the inferential tension framework proposed in:

-> Plaza Maldonado, R. & Olivares, R. (under review).
-Optimization of
-> regularization under inferential tension: a bio-inspired approach for
+> Optimization of regularization under inferential tension: a bio-inspired approach for
 > stable estimation in penalized regression models.
 > *Knowledge-Based Systems*.